University of Technology Sydney

 The modules covered toward the end of the semester are Specialised Areas of Transfusion and Legislation of Blood Supply.
 The topics cover specialised transfusions, such as minor blood components, acute care and neonates.
 To help familiarise you with the legislation and synergy required for blood supply, self-directed activities as well as recordings on National Blood Authority, Central Blood Supply, NATA, TGA and Patient Blood Management.

 One of the highly regarded skills in any professional setting is being able to present information in various ways.
-The final assessment for this subject is for your group to create an infographic to apply and synthesise the knowledge, from the modules Antibody Investigations and Legislation, to the production and supply of a commercially prepared blood testing product.
+The final assessment for this subject is for your group to create a poster to apply and synthesise the knowledge, from the modules Antibody Investigations and Legislation, to the production and supply of a commercially prepared blood testing product.

-You will also need to provide a brief essay (no more than 500 words) summarising the critical points about legislation and a succinct reflection of your own learning during this assignment, this may include how you work in a team, skills to make infographics or consolidating information.
+You will also need to provide a brief essay (no more than 500 words) summarising the critical points about legislation and a succinct reflection of your learning during this assignment, this may include how you work in a team, skills to make posters or consolidating information.

 Strategies to help you learn